Report: Seahawks would be interested in Sam Darnold as a replacement for Russell Wilson

 Carroll got a firsthand look in December when the Seahawks beat the Jets 40-3 at Lumen Field.

-The game was one of Darnold’s 12 starts in 2020, and he went 14-for-26 for 132 yards without a touchdown or an interception.
+The game was one of Darnold’s 12 starts in 2020, and he went 14 for 26 for 132 yards without a touchdown or an interception.

 In an interview the week before the game, though, Carroll heaped praise on the 6-foot-3, 225-pound Darnold.